spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-We needed a way to map the class names that would be generated from the legacy
-config with those from the new config.
-Using Node, we can examine both config
+We still have the same colors, but now we have more color options available to
+us.

+## Parsing the Tailwind Config Files

+[jscodeshift](https://github.com/facebook/jscodeshift) is a library designed for writing "codemods".
+A codemod is an
+automated script used to refactor or modify code at scale, often across large
+code bases.
+It is commonly employed to update syntax, migrate libraries, or
+implement consistent coding standards efficiently.
+In this initial step,
+I will use jscodeshift to parse the two config
-files, creating a JSON file that be can used in the codemod to update the old
+files and create the JSON file needed for the codemod that will update the React
-class names.
+components.

 ```json
 {